 It’s the NZXT Kraken X53, a successor to our long-time favorite NZXT Kraken X52.
 It comes with significant improvements that make it look more attractive and cool more effectively.
 This AIO is equipped with the most recent 7th generation Asetek technology.
 So, it gives you the most efficient flow and longer-lasting reliability when compared with other old traditional air coolers.

-The NZXT Kraken X53 is the ideal liquid 240mm cooler for newbies because much of the prep work in this product is already done.
+The NZXT Kraken X53 is the ideal 240mm AIO liquid cooler for newbies because much of the prep work in this product is already done.
 From our personal experiences, we’ve observed that this cooler can maintain the Intel Core i7-9700K operating perfectly below 50 degrees Celsius.

 Alongside the cooling performance, you also get the stunning infinity mirror lighting setup.
 Through some optical tricks, this cooler can produce seemingly endless rings of RGB lighting which literally go on forever.